 WHAT MUSCLES DOES THE HYPEREXTENSION WORK?

-Primary muscles involved in good mornings:
+Primary muscles involved in glute hyperextension:

 - Gluteal muscles or Glutes: There are three muscles that make up the area of the buttocks: the gluteus maximus, gluteus medius, and gluteus minimus.
 They originate from the ilium and sacrum and insert into the femur.
 The gluteus maximus is the largest and most superficial of the three gluteal muscles and is responsible for the most part in the shape and appearance of the butt.
 It’s an extensor of the hip joint and assists in laterally rotating the thigh.
 The gluteus medius is the major abductor of the thigh, helping to rotate the hip medially and laterally.
 The gluteus minimus abducts and medially rotates the hip joint.